pulpdood/react-coding-challenge/README.md

 ## Running Application

-After installing dependencies, in one terminal run the command:
+After installing dependencies, in one terminal, run the command:

     yarn serve